Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

     Verify return code: 20 (unable to get local issuer certificate)

-in the last few lines, enter the following command:
+in the last few lines, enter the following command to validate the certificate path:

     echo | openssl s_client -verify on -CApath /opt/etc/ssl/certs -connect  1.1.1.1:853